jara001/f1tenth-rules/rules_v3.md

 _Outline: What?, General overview, starting position, race start, race rules, penalities, etc._

 Head-to-Head race is a race with multiple cars on the track at the same time.
+The idea is to drive as fast as possible while not crashing into the track and/or opponent.

-- One head-to-head race consists of two teams racing against each other.
-One race has a dedicated timeslot, e.g., 10 minutes.
+- During one head-to-head race two teams race against each other.

-_Note: Add something about starting on time, regardless of the teams._

 - The initial placement of the competing cars in one of the following ways.
 Competition rules specify which are used.
     - **Side-by-Side**: Both competing cars start on the same starting line.
         - The teams will start side-by-side seperated by one car width (30cm) from each other.
     - **Grid**

 - In the first round, the team that ranked higher in Time Trial chooses the starting position.
+In case of more rounds:
-In the second round, the teams switch sides.
+    - In the second round, the teams switch sides.
     - Should a third round be necessary, a coin flip will determine the starting position.
 The team that ranked higher in Time Trial will call the coin flip (i.e., heads or tails).
 The team that wins the coin flip chooses the starting position.

 - The race starts in one of the following ways.
 Competition rules specify which are used.
-    - _TODO: How the race starts._
-    - **Manual**
+    - **Manual**: Upon signalizing, the teams start their cars manually.
     - **Automatic**
     - _Felix: You can copy that part from the corresponding section in the T2V module blog post (and read it again...)_

+- The race starts on time regardless of team readiness.

 - Overtaking the opponent may be carried out on either the right or the left.